Oronemu/mira-web/src/content/legal/privacy.en.md

 When you have an active Mira Pro subscription **and** use a Pro AI feature ("Ask Mira" chat, manually-triggered reflection, or the auto-fired weekly reflection on the hosted provider), the following data is transmitted:

-- The App sends, over TLS, to Mira's own server (`mira-backend.miradiary.workers.dev`, a Cloudflare Worker operated by the Developer):
+- The App sends, over TLS, to Mira's own backend (a Cloudflare Worker operated by the Developer):
   - system instructions;
   - your current question or generation request;
   - a RAG-selected subset of your entry text, mood, and tags relevant to the request;
-  - the StoreKit JWS for your active subscription (used solely for entitlement verification — see 5.11).
+  - a signed App Store receipt for your active subscription (used solely for entitlement verification — see 5.11).
-- The Mira worker verifies the subscription, applies a per-user monthly usage cap, and **proxies** the request body to **Anthropic, PBC** (Claude API).
+- The Mira backend verifies the subscription, applies a per-user monthly usage cap, and **proxies** the request body to **Anthropic, PBC** (Claude API).
-- Anthropic returns the AI response as a streaming SSE; the worker passes it back to your device byte-for-byte.
+- Anthropic returns the AI response as a stream; the backend passes it back to your device byte-for-byte.

-**The worker does not log, store, or persist the request body or the response body**, on the worker itself or in any KV namespace.
-Only metadata (timestamps, status codes, monthly counters keyed on `originalTransactionId`) is retained for limit enforcement and operational diagnostics.
+**The backend does not log, store, or persist the request body or the response body**, either on the backend itself or in any storage.
+Only metadata (timestamps, status codes, monthly counters keyed on a non-personal subscription identifier) is retained for limit enforcement and operational diagnostics.

 **Anthropic** is the AI processor.
 Per Anthropic's commercial API terms, your inputs and outputs are not used to train Anthropic's models.
 See Section 8.3.